auth0/docs/adldap-authentication.md

 ### Production considerations

-To avoid man in the middle attacks, this server has to be configured to use TLS/SSL.
+To avoid man in the middle attacks, we strongly recommend that you configure the server to use TLS/SSL.
 If you are running under IIS, configure the [web site to use SSL](http://www.iis.net/learn/manage/configuring-security/how-to-set-up-ssl-on-iis).
 If you are hosting on Linux, change the [server.js](https://github.com/auth0/ad-ldap-connector/blob/master/server.js) to use an [https server in node.js](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener).

-Finally, if you are looking for a highly available setup, this server can run behind a Network Load Balancer.
+Finally, if you are looking for a highly available setup, you can simply install multiple instances of this server behind a Network Load Balancer.

 #### Troubleshooting